 What is in a Name

-How many family historians have gone looking for an ancestor and refuses to acknowledge that because the name is incorrect the record is ignored.
+How many family historians have gone looking for an ancestor and refused to acknowledge that because the name is incorrect the record is ignored.
 I know I have often found that a name has been used in reverse of a registration, such as Mary Jane becomes Jane Mary.

-My mother named me Carmel Maree, however when I sent for my birth certificate it had Carmel Marie.
+My mother named me Carmel Maree, however, when I sent for my birth certificate it had Carmel Marie.
 I use this as it makes life easier.
-Not only that my daughter's mother in law's name is Marie so when my granddaughter was born she was named with Marie as a middle name to cover both grandmothers, so very convenient for my daughter, not only that my mother and Marie's mother both had the same name so the next granddaughter was covered as well?
+Not only that my daughter's mother-in-law's name is Marie so when my granddaughter was born she was named with Marie as a middle name to cover both grandmothers, so very convenient for my daughter, not only that my mother and Marie's mother both had the same name so the next granddaughter was covered as well?

-However my grandmother really had her name confused.
+However, my grandmother really had her name confused.
 Her grandmother was the daughter of Bridget and named her own daughter after her mother.
 Young Bridget died as a teen from consumption so when her granddaughter was born her grandmother insisted that the baby needed to be named Bridget.
 Her father went into town to register the baby.
 She was to be named Veronica Mary Bridget Murphy.

 Nana told me this was her name and that she was registered as being born on the 6th of December instead of the 5th.
 When my brother was born on 6 December Nana was thrilled, he was born on her legal birthday.